Instructions for authors

 12. After Acceptance

-The purpose of the proof is to check for typesetting or conversion errors and the completeness and accuracy of the text, tables, and figures.
-Substantial changes in content, e.g., new results, corrected values, title, and authorship are not allowed without the approval of the Editor.
-After online publication, further changes can only be made in the form of an Erratum, which will be hyperlinked to the article.
+The purpose of the proof is to verify the typesetting or conversion errors and to ensure the completeness and accuracy of the text, tables, and figures.
+Substantial content changes, such as new results, corrected values, title modifications, and authorship changes, are not permitted without the Editor's approval.
+Any post-publication revisions can only be made in the form of an Erratum, which will be linked to the article.

 13. English Language Support

-• Asking a colleague who is a native English speaker to review your manuscript for clarity.
+- Seek a review from a colleague who is a native English speaker for clarity.

-N.B.
-The use of a language editing service is not a requirement for publication in our journal and does not imply or guarantee that the article will be selected for peer review or accepted.
-If your manuscript is accepted, it will be checked by our copy editors for spelling and formal style prior its publication.
+Please note that using a language editing service is not a prerequisite for publication in our journal, nor does it guarantee selection for peer review or acceptance.
+If your manuscript is accepted, our copy editors will review it for spelling and formal style before publication.

 14. Ethical Consideration